PawelPleskaczynski/go-img-converter/README.md

 `go-img-converter` is open-source substitute for IMG2PNG software written in Go.
 It's used for converting images in IMG format, mainly used by NASA PDS to a more convenient format, like PNG (for now it only supports PNG).
 It can read 8-bit and 16-bit IMG/VIC files (and 12-bit ones from InSight mission).

 I tested conversion on images from following probes:
+- Cassini
+- Clementine
+- InSight (not every image)
+- Juno
+- LCROSS
+- Magellan
+- Mars Exploration Rover
 - Mars Science Laboratory
-- InSight
-- Juno
-- Clementine 1
-- I'll test with other sats/probes soon

 ### Usage
 `go-img-converter -input input.IMG -label label.LBL`